Chapter 9: Thunderstorm

 It went on, the rain and the wind, for half an hour, until with a sigh of submission Its force and fury was spent, replaced by the soothing brush of a warm drizzle.

 The summer wet season had arrived, heralded with a statement of nature’s power, a big bruising African thunderstorm.

 And there it was again, the surprising unexpectedness of Africa.

-Because, from the gap in the fence, instead of Morse coming to join me for a belated sundowner, it was Precious who came striding across the lawn through the softness of the drizzle.
+Because, from the gap in the fence, instead of Morse coming to join me for a belated sundowner, it was Precious who strode across the lawn through the softness of the drizzle.

 Her wet clothes clung to her figure, showing her femininity, as well as indicating that she had come all the way from the staff quarters and not just the kitchen.

-She looked down at her shirt as she took the fabric on both sides between thumb and forefinger, to tug the cloth from the closeness of her shape, so the fabric no longer clasped her form, and gave me less excuse to let my eyes drift.
+She looked down at her shirt as she took the fabric on both sides between thumb and forefinger, to tug the cloth from its cling on her shape, so the fabric no longer clasped her form, and gave me less excuse to let my eyes drift.

-While still flicking the fabric of her shirt free from its cling, it was as if she could sense the edge of her hold on my attention.
-She lifted her head to look at me, and I could detect a faint glimmer of haughty superiority in her eyes.
+While she flicked the fabric of her shirt free from its cling, she detected her shapes hold on my attention.
+As she lifted her head to look at me, I caught a faint glimmer of haughty superiority in her eyes.

 “Bwana, we need to speak.”